bendarlingdesign/Crown-Castle-Assessment/README.md

 ### Prereqs

-I used VSCode, python, selenium, and specifcally the pytest library.
+I used VSCode, python, selenium, and specifically the pytest library.

 I needed to install Chrome WebDriver, the "webdriver_manager' library will help automatically download and manage the Chrome WebDriver for the user.
 This is a more convenient and future-proof way to handle WebDriver paths and versions.
 Make sure you have the webdriver_manager library installed by running (pip install webdriver-manager) if you haven't already.